 The Animal Welfare Act (AWA) and the Public Health Service (PHS) Policy require that all personnel involved in animal use and research be appropriately trained and qualified.
 To ensure that this requirement is fulfilled at the University of Pennsylvania, the Institutional Animal Care and Use Committee (IACUC) has adopted the following training program.

-Please contact the department requiring the training if you have any questions regarding the training requirements.
+Please contact the department in charge of the training (see below) if you have any questions regarding their training requirements.

 Penn Knowledge Link – Learning Management System

 The Penn Knowledge Link - Learning Management System (LMS) is an online program in which the various trainings that are required or offered by the University of Pennsylvania can be accessed.
 After signing in with your Penn Key and password, you can take web-based courses as well as sign up for instructor-led courses.

 ARIES System User Training

 ARIES training sessions are available upon request to researchers and laboratory staff members who create, review, or submit animal use protocols.
 These sessions will provide an overview of the ARIES application, including navigation and other features.
 Please contact firstname.lastname@example.org

 Please note that the curriculum may include two parts: